 For well over 100 years, automobile manufacturers have built internal combustion engines.
 As both policies and economics start to favor electric vehicles, manufacturers have begun to retool their production facilities.
 The industry is highly concentrated.
 In 2019, 61 percent of global motor vehicle production-more than 56 million vehicles-happened in just five countries: China, Germany, India, Japan, and the United States (OICA 2019).
 The top 10 countries account for 80 percent.
-Brazil, Mexico, Thailand, Russia, and Turkey also have large automobile production sectors.
+Brazil, Mexico, the Russian Federation, Thailand, and Türkiye also have large automobile production sectors.
 Most production facilities are owned by large, multinational companies.
-The top five global manufacturers produced 43 percent of vehicles, the top ten more than 65 percent.
+The top 5 global manufacturers produced 43 percent of vehicles, the top 10 more than 65 percent.
 Five Chinese car companies are the only manufacturers from a middle-income country among the top 20.